-- 19. Depositions can be used at trial to impeach a witness testifying at trial or, in the case of a party deponent, "for any purpose."
+- 17. Depositions can be used at trial to impeach a witness testifying at trial or, in the case of a party deponent, "for any purpose."
 Please follow the following procedure: - (a) On the first day of trial, be sure to bring the original and clean copies of any deposition(s) for which you are responsible.
 Any corrections must be readily available.
 If you are likely to need to use the deposition during a witness examination, then give the Court a copy with any witness corrections at the outset of your examination.
 This will minimize delay between the original question and the read-ins of the impeaching material.
-Opposing counsel should have their copy immediately available. - When you wish to read in a passage, simply say, for example: "I wish to (b) read in page 210, lines 1 to 10 from the witness's deposition."
-A brief pause will be allowed for any objection. - (c) When reading in the passage, state "question" and then read the question exactly.
+Opposing counsel should have their copy immediately available. - When you wish to read in a passage, simply say, for example: (b) "I wish to read in page 210, lines 1 to 10, from the witness' deposition."
+A brief pause will be allowed for any objection. - When reading in the passage, state "question" and then read the (c) question exactly.
 Then state "answer" and then read the answer exactly.
-Stating "question" and "answer" is necessary so the jury and the court reporter can follow who was talking at the deposition. - (d) The first time a deposition is read, state the deponent's name, the date of the deposition, the name of the lawyer asking the question, and if it was FRCP 30(b)(6) deposition, please say so.
-The first time a deposition is read, the Court will give an appropriate explanation to the jury about depositions.
-Please do not embellish on this with follow-on questions. - (e) Please do NOT ask, "Didn't you say XYZ in your deposition?"
+Stating "question" and "answer" is necessary so that the judge and court reporter can follow who was talking at the deposition. - (d) The first time a deposition is read, state the deponent's name, the date of the deposition, the name of the lawyer asking the question, and if it was FRCP 30(b)(6) deposition, please say so.

+- (e) Please do NOT ask, "Didn't you say XYZ in your deposition?"
 The problem with such a question is that the "XYZ" rarely turns out to be exactly what the deponent said and is part spin.
-Instead, ask for permission to read in a passage, as above, and read it in exactly, without spin, so that the jury can hear what was actually testified to. - Subject to FRE 403, party depositions may be read in whether or not they (f) contradict (and regardless of who the witness is on the stand).
-For example, a short party deposition excerpt may be used as foundation for questions for a different witness on the stand.

-(g) Rather than reading the passage, counsel are free to play an audiovisual digitized version of the passage but counsel must have a system for immediate display of the precise passage.
+Instead, ask for permission to read in a passage, as above, and read it in exactly, without spin. - (f) Subject to FRE 403, party depositions may be read in whether or not they contradict (and regardless of who the witness is on the stand).
+For example, a short party deposition excerpt may be used as foundation for questions for a different witness on the stand. - (g) Rather than reading the passage, counsel are free to play an audiovisual digitized version of the passage but counsel must have a system for immediate display of the precise passage.